 A distinctive feature of Kniest dysplasia is hundreds of small holes in the bone cartilage, making it appear like Swiss cheese on an X-ray.
 The holes weaken the cartilage, which serves as connective tissue throughout the body, and causes joint stiffness and swelling.

-Babies with Kniest dysplasia are born with a short trunk and shortened arms and legs.
-They may have craniofacial anomalies such as flat faces, bulging eyes, a short neck and/or cleft palate.
+Considered one of several forms of dwarfism, babies with Kniest dysplasia are born with a short trunk and shortened arms and legs.
+They may also have craniofacial anomalies such as flat faces, bulging eyes, a short neck and/or cleft palate.
 Limb deformities such as club foot are also common with Kniest dysplasia.

-As they grow older, children with Kniest dysplasia often have medical issues that require treatment such as scoliosis, joint stiffness, as well as hearing and vision problems.
+As they grow older, children with Kniest dysplasia often have medical issues that require treatment such as scoliosis, joint stiffness and hearing and vision problems.

 Kniest dysplasia is caused by a random genetic change.
 Usually sporadic, it is the result of a genetic defect of encoding type II collagen (COL2A1).
 Most Kniest mutations are due to slight genetic changes on chromosome 12.